qmacro/qmacro.github.io/src/talks.md

 An overview of what the SAP Business Technology Platform (BTP) really is beneath the surface, what it's constructed from, and how to navigate and understand it using the Cockpit.
 Then, going a little deeper, a quick tour of CLI tools and APIs for the BTP resources that can be used to build automations that work for you.

 ---

+<a name="odata-basics-5-actions-and-functions"></a>
+## Back to basics: OData - the Open Data Protocol - Part 5 - Actions & functions

 When: Fri 24 Jun at 0800 BST (UTC+1)